 The site is situated in London Borough of Southwark.
-The development consists of the demolition of existing building and structures and erection of a part 2, part 7, part 14, part 16 storey plus basement mixed-use development comprising 1733sqm (GIA) of space for Class E employment use and/or community health hub and/or Class F1(a) education use and 233 purpose-built student residential rooms with associated amenity space and public realm works, car and cycle parking, and ancillary infrastructure.
+The development consists of the demolition of existing building and structures and erection of a part 2, part 7, part 14, part 16 storey plus basement mixed-use development comprising of space for Class E employment use and/or community health hub and/or Class F1(a) education use and 233 purpose-built student residential rooms with associated amenity space and public realm works, car and cycle parking, and ancillary infrastructure.
+The employment and/or community health hub section of the development has a GIA of 1733 m2, and the student accommodation section of the development has a GIA of 7056 m2.
+The development has a total GIA of 8789 m2.

 The site area is shown in Figure 1-1 below.